“It is beautiful, and I cannot wait to enjoy the palm trees when I look out my window.”

 “When I stepped on campus, I felt at home.”
 Boring.

 Essays are stories, but they highlight you!
 Talk about an experience related to what you plan to study.
 If you plan to major in engineering, start off describing a project or work experience or a leadership role you had in this area.
-What did that experience teach you about yourself and your undergraduate and career goals.
+What did that experience teach you about yourself and your undergraduate and career goals?
 What happened?
 What did you learn?
 Why does it matter?
 And, for the “why this college” essay, what about that school is in alignment with you and your story?

 Research what you plan to study.
 Are you taking a major because it sounds good or because it is a stepping stone to your intended career.?
 If you are going to mention specific majors, you want to go even deeper and talk about why and how that will be unique at this particular school.
 If you are applying undecided, it’s still a good idea to mention specific areas of study you might like to explore.
 RESEARCH is the key – are there specific classes or professors that interest you?
 Is there a way you can participate in a specific professor’s research?
 Google alumni in certain fields, follow professors on Twitter.
 Know why you want THAT school, program, education.

 College is a full career for 4 years.
-How will you engage with their extracurriculars and clubs.
+How will you engage with their extracurriculars and clubs?
 Schools want to know that you are going to participate in their community on many levels.
 Programs/ activities/ organizations will help expand your knowledge about what is available for you when you are not in class.
 Read through the school’s websites – are there particular programs that you want to join?
 Turtle racing?
 Check.
 Nature Club?
 Check.
 We suggest following the college and the clubs of interest on YouTube, Instagram, Facebook, etc.

 Be specific.
 Don’t back up and unload the whole truck.
 Choose a few meaningful reasons why the school “speaks” to you.
 Do they have artwork throughout the campus, and therefore you know they have a strong commitment to celebrating their artists?
-Do not laundry list all the great things about the school.
+Do not make a laundry list of all the great things about the school.
 Use your background and demonstrate in a concrete way how and why you should become a part of the school community.
+Be specific.

 Cite faculty or alumni you’ve encountered.
 It has been a tough year for visits, but if an admissions officer visited your school, you went on a campus tour, you took a summer class at the school, or you spoke with a faculty member on the phone, mention that experience, and let them know how it shaped your feelings about their school.
 Did your great aunt attend?
 Does she share amazing stories every year over the holidays about her college life?
 Go ahead and mention alumni and their words of wisdom.

 Mention their values.
 Tulane emphasizes the importance of community service, while the University of Pennsylvania values an interdisciplinary education.
-Part of a good college list is that it includes schools which share your values.
-Show this connection in essay.
+Part of a good college list is that it includes schools that share your values.
+Show this connection in the essay.

 Reinforce interest.
 Tell them they are your #1 choice.